Princeton Area Information

 There are many diverse institutions and businesses that serve the needs of the Princeton community.
 It is not the Institute’s intent to endorse any providers of services but to draw your attention to the region’s resources.
 It is recommended to consult the Verizon Telephone Directory Yellow Pages, Princeton Online, or local newspapers like Planet Princeton, Princeton Patch and Princeton Magazine for additional options when seeking specific services.

 Arts & Culture

-The Arts Council of Princeton (102 Witherspoon Street, 609-924-8777) offers a wide variety of art classes and workshops for children, teenagers, and adults.
+The Arts Council of Princeton (102 Witherspoon Street, 609-924-8777) offers virtual and in-person art classes and workshops for children, teenagers, and adults.